Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 David H. Lissy - Bright Horizons Family Solutions, Inc.

-...
-(25:11) congratulations, but the – to answer your question specifically, the – what gives us, what heartens us about the continuation of the strategy and the desire to continue to open more of these centers is the performance of the early year classes.
+... thank you for the congratulations, but the – to answer your question specifically, the – what gives us, what heartens us about the continuation of the strategy and the desire to continue to open more of these centers is the performance of the early year classes.
 So to your question, the 2013 and 2014 classes, there's always going to be one or two that are sort of off outside of the zone either way, meaning really good or not on track relative to the ramp-up schedule that we hope.
 But as classes, they are performing according to the metrics that we had discussed, and so, it tells us that it's a good investment for us to make.
 We're seeing returns on the investment, even though some of the startup cost were more and because of the locations, we have to invest a little more in these centers than we do in more rural locations, but the returns are there.
 And so, we're looking forward to, obviously, the later classes maturing.
 Little too early to declare victory on that because they're still in – many of them are still in process but we like what we see.

 Gary Bisbee - RBC Capital Markets LLC